Louis de Bonald: Revolution and exile

-He was elected to the town council of Millau in 1782 and was appointed mayor by the province's royal governor in 1785.
+De Bonald was elected to the town council of Millau in 1782 and was appointed mayor by the province's royal governor in 1785.
 He was popular as mayor and after the introduction of election for local officials in 1789, rather than appointment, he easily won reelection in February 1790.
 He was elected as a deputy to the departmental assembly later that year.
 De Bonald was at first supportive of the French Revolution and its initial decentralizing tendencies, and hoped the nobility would recover powers lost during the centralization of the 17th century.
 He even lead the citizens of Millau in drafting a letter of congratulations to the National Assembly, King Louis XVI, and to finance minister Jacques Necker, expressing the wish that "this sacred title of citizen [and] the spirit of concord and fraternity" would lead to a new sense of solidarity.
 He managed to quell the Great Fear in his region and would earn the thanks of the National Assembly, and he would be elected president of the departmental assembly soon after.
 However he soured on the Revolution with the enactment of the Civil Constitution of the Clergy in July 1790.
 Feeling unable to carry out the decrees of the Constitution in good conscience, he resigned from his post in January 1791.